Preparing for a First-Time 401k Plan Audit

 In some cases, the independent auditor can begin with preliminary work before the official audit commences, giving the administrator additional time to clear up discrepancies or fix errors before the start of the audit.
 Starting the preparations early can lead to a smoother, more efficient audit process and, perhaps, prevent audit investigations from the IRS or DOL down the line.

-To speak with an audit professional regarding preparations for your organization’s first-time audit, please contact the team at MFA.
+To speak with an audit professional regarding preparations for your organization’s first-time audit, please connect with MFA’s Employee Benefit Plan Audit Team.

 Material discussed in this communication is meant to provide general information and should not be acted on without obtaining professional advice tailored to you or your company’s individual and specific needs.
 Any tax advice contained in this communication (including any attachments) is not intended or written to be used, and cannot be used by any person or entity, for the purpose of (i) avoiding penalties that may be imposed on any taxpayer or (ii) promoting, marketing or recommending to another party any transaction or matter addressed herein.
 This information is for general guidance only and is not a substitute for professional advice.